Dodge Venom: Design

-Built from all steel, with an aluminum structure, and a cantilever roofline.
-The aforementioned Cab-Forward design allowed the car to be more aerodynamic, and roomy.
+Built from all steel, with an aluminum structure, and a cantilever roofline, the aforementioned Cab-Forward design allowed the car to be more aerodynamic, and roomy.
 The engine block was made of cast iron, and featured carbon fiber and Kevlar aramid fiber components.
-The design was based on another Dodge performance SRT car, The Dodge Viper.
-The car was optimized for performance on race courses, and could go from 0 to 60 mph in 5.2 seconds.
+The design was based on another Dodge performance SRT car, The Viper.
+The car was optimized for performance on race courses, and could go from 0 to 60 mph (97 km/h) in 5.2 seconds.
 The front and rear utilized a double A-arm suspension setup, featured up-to-date four-wheel anti-lock disc brakes, and 245-millimeter tires.
 The front tires were 19 inches and the rear tires were 20 inches The wheels were moved towards the corners in the model, which increased both the wheel base and the track.
 This allowed for more agile handling.
 The car was only released with a neon yellow green pearl exterior with a black hood.
 The car also featured a quad exhaust set up, which makes the car louder.
 The car also featured parts from other cars such as the old Coronet handle-bar grille, the Viper side scoop, and the Challenger and Barracuda rear end.
 The car weighs about 2,700 pounds, which is lighter compared to older versions of muscle cars, which weighed around 3,700 pounds.
 The length of the car was 13.4 inches longer, 3.5 inches lower, and 7.5 inches higher than other subcompact cars of the time.